 But when we’re duly white-washed, being dead,

-The race will bear Field Marshal God’s inspection’.
+The race will bear Field-Marshal God’s inspection.’

 The pointlessness of war, and the horrific sacrifice that the soldiers are making, reverberate through the last two lines.
-There is no discussion of a better life, of glory or honour.
+There is no discussion of a better life, of glory or honor.
 A dead soldier is a dead soldier.
-The use of the term ‘white-washed’ refers back to purity, but that purity can only be achieved throughout the complete loss of the soldier’s life.
+The use of the term “white-washed” refers back to purity, but that purity can only be achieved throughout the complete loss of the soldier’s life.

 For Owen, the system is irreversibly broken.
 The world has become a place where young men are sacrificed for a cause that, by that point, was no longer visible to many of the soldiers fighting the war.
-Through Inspection, that much is made clear.
+Through ‘Inspection,’ that much is made clear.
 The war that is in the background throughout all of Owen’s work is a battle without an end, something that is being fought, something that has become a lifestyle that Owen and his fellow soldiers cannot escape, no matter how bitterly they feel about it.
-The heavy bitterness throughout the poem, suffused in lines such as ‘the world is washing out its stains’, and ‘blood’s dirt’, shows quite how little glory there is to die for one’s country.
+The heavy bitterness throughout the poem, suffused in lines such as “the world is washing out its stains,” and “blood’s dirt,” shows quite how little glory there is to die for one’s country.

-The use of overt Christian imagery – from sacrificial blood, to the blood merging back into clay, to Field Marshal God – is one of the poem’s most impressive symbols.
+The use of overt Christian imagery – from sacrificial blood to the blood merging back into clay, to Field Marshal God – is one of the poem’s most impressive symbols.
 Ironically, the use of religious imagery juxtaposes the war with religion, and rather than providing a reason for it, the use of religion only pushes the pointlessness further.

 Great Britain was convinced that the war against Germany would be over by Christmas.
 In fact, it dragged on for four long years.
 Soldiers fought, lived, and breathed in the waterlogged, muddy, and rat-infested South of France, in dug-outs known as trenches, and every battle was a massacre for the British army, due to General Haigh’s old-fashioned fighting tactics.
-Shellshock became prevalent in the trenches, due to the constant bombardment of shells by the Germans, and in 1917, Owen himself was hospitalized in Craiglockhart, where he met Siegfried Sassoon and penned the bulk of his war poetry.
+Shellshock became prevalent in the trenches, due to the constant bombardment of shells by the Germans, and in 1917, Owen himself was hospitalized in Craiglockhart, where he met Siegfried Sassoon and penned the bulk of Sassoon’s war poetry.